Hacking Dark Roast – Tips on Brewing a Better Bold Coffee

-There was a time when I used to like the taste of dark roasted coffee, but over the years that roasty bold flavor that I used to enjoy began to taste bitter and ashy.
+There was a time when I liked the taste of dark-roasted coffee, but over the years, that roasty, bold flavor that I used to enjoy began to taste bitter and ashy.
 Recently, I decided to revisit my old dark-roasted friend to see if we could improve our relationship.

-I wanted to solve the riddle on why I used to like dark roasted coffee but now considered it vile.
-At first, I thought it was that I had developed a better palate.
+I wanted to solve the riddle of why I used to like dark-roasted coffee but now consider it vile.
+At first, I thought it was because I had developed a better palate.
 Maybe my flavor expectations for coffee were now much higher?
-That would explain why I strongly prefer medium and light roasted coffee, but not why I actually grew to dislike dark roasted coffee.
+That would explain why I strongly prefer medium and light-roasted coffee, but not why I actually grew to dislike dark-roasted coffee.

-It was an interesting journey and I discovered a lot.
-Here are some of the tricks I learned on how to hack a better dark roast coffee.
+It was an interesting journey, and I discovered a lot.
+Here are some of the tricks I learned for making better dark roast coffee.

 #1 Freshness is More Important

-One of the most common questions asked in coffee is: How long will these beans stay fresh?
+One of the most common questions asked about coffee is: How long will these beans stay fresh?
 You might hear a week, two weeks, or more.
-Coffees roasted dark enough to be labeled French Roast, Italian Roast or Spanish Roast tend to go stale very rapidly.
-Not weeks, but days.
+Coffees roasted dark enough to be labeled French Roast, Italian Roast, or Spanish Roast tend to go stale very rapidly—not weeks, but days.

 When coffee is roasted well into and even beyond the second crack, the structure of the coffee bean is more fragile and porous.
 This greatly shortens the window of freshness.
-I talked with one Seattle roaster that told me a dark French roast coffee might start to taste flat in as little as four days.
-That is four days from roast.
-You can try and seal the coffee as best as you can to preserve and extend freshness, but a heavily roasted coffee will age faster.
+I talked with one Seattle roaster who told me a dark French roast coffee might start to taste flat in as little as four days—four days from roast.
+You can try to seal the coffee as best as you can to preserve and extend freshness, but a heavily roasted coffee will age faster.

-If you enjoy coffee on the dark side then hack #1 is to buy smaller volumes of coffee more frequently from a local roaster.
+If you enjoy coffee on the dark side, hack #1 is buying smaller volumes of coffee more frequently from a local roaster.
 If you buy from a grocery store, look for a recent roast date on the bag.
 Grocery stores will put the old bags in front of the fresh ones, so you may need to reach back for the fresh stuff.
-Never buy a dark roasted coffee without a roast date on the bag.
+Never buy a dark-roasted coffee without a roast date on the bag.
 Assume it is stale.
 If you can’t find a super fresh dark roast at the grocery store, go for a medium-dark coffee.
 It will keep longer and still have enough body to please your dark side.

 The time of my life when I most enjoyed dark roasted coffee was when I first started home roasting.
 I’d roast up something dark, let it sit for one day, and then start brewing with that coffee.
-What I discovered after many years of home coffee roasting was that the darker roasted coffees tasted better on days 2-5.
+After many years of home coffee roasting, I discovered that the darker roasted coffees tasted better on days 2-5.
 Then I noticed a quality drop-off.
-By day 8, if there was any coffee left, I would throw it away.
-If you are a true dark roast coffee fan, I highly recommend exploring home coffee roasting.
-We have many home coffee roasting articles here on INeedCoffee to get you started.
+By day 8, if any coffee were left, I would throw it away.
+If you are a true dark roast coffee fan, I recommend exploring home coffee roasting.
+We have many home coffee roasting articles on INeedCoffee to get you started.
 By roasting yourself, you can ensure that your coffee is always fresh and that you roast just enough for your needs, so there is little or no waste.

 From Inanimate Objects Comics #44